 What kibble size works best in automatic feeders?

-The sweet spot is 5mm to 15mm diameter.
+The sweet spot is 5mm to 15mm in diameter.
 Most standard dry dog foods fall within this range.
-Kibble smaller than 5mm can pour through dispensing mechanisms too quickly, resulting in oversized portions.
+Kibble smaller than 5mm can escape the dispensing mechanism too quickly, causing oversized portions.
 Kibble larger than 15mm can jam.
-If your dog eats a food with unusually shaped or sized kibble, test a small amount in the feeder before filling the whole hopper.
-Brands like Royal Canin, Harringtons, and Burns all produce kibble sizes that work well in most automatic feeders.